barbajs/barba/source/docs/userguide/syntax/index.md

 Allows Barba to prefetch your pages on `mouseover` or `touchstart` events.

 Since there is a 100-300ms delay during the user hover and the click, Barba is using this time to start prefetching the next page.
-Most of the time this dead time is enough to get the next page ready!
+Most of the time, this is enough to get the next page ready!

 If follows the same logic as the above `cacheIgnore` option…